KaydeeJR/KaydeeJR/README.md

 - 👋 Hi, I’m @KaydeeJR
-- 👀 I’m interested in OOP using Kotlin and Python
+- 👀 I’m interested in OOP using Java and Python
 - 🌱 I’m a Junior Data Engineer | Android Developer
 - 💞️ I’m looking to collaborate on Data Science projects